avetisk/material-next/docs/src/pages/customization/themes.md

 ## Theme provider

 You need to use the `<MuiThemeProvider />` component in order to inject a theme into your application.
-However, this is optional, Material-UI components come with a default theme.
+However, this is optional, Material-Next components come with a default theme.
 We rely on the context feature of React.

 Make sure that `<MuiThemeProvider />` is a parent of the components you are trying to customize.